riteshsingh84/python/Projects/AITranslator/Readme.md

-# AITranslator
+# AI Translator

-AITranslator is a Python tool for translating resource files (such as .resx, .json, .csv, and .xml) into multiple languages using any LLM AI model like OpenAI GPT-4o, Google Gemini 2.5 Pro,Claude 4 Opus etc. It is designed to help  localize application resources efficiently and maintain a tone consistent with standard product communication—clear, concise, and customer-friendly.
+AI Translator is a Python tool for translating resource files (such as .resx, .json, .csv, and .xml) into multiple languages using any LLM AI model like OpenAI GPT-4o, Google Gemini 2.5 Pro,Claude 4 Opus etc. It is designed to help  localize application resources efficiently and maintain a tone consistent with standard product communication — clear, concise, and customer-friendly.

 ## Features